 The Child Tax Credit

-With the child tax credit, you may be able to reduce the federal income tax you owe by up to $2,000 (beginning tax year 2018) for each qualifying child under the age of 17.
-If have children and are not married to the co-parent, your tax obligations and rights may be affected by any child support orders you have.
+The Child Tax Credit is a tax benefit that the government gives to taxpayers with children.
+With the Child Tax Credit, you may be able to reduce the federal income tax you owe by up to $2,000 (for the tax year 2022) for each qualifying child under the age of 17.
+If you have children and are not married to the co-parent, your tax obligations and rights may be affected by any child support orders you have.

 Who Is a Qualifying Child?

-For purposes of claiming the child tax credit, a qualifying child is a person who meets the following conditions:
+To meet the eligibility requirements to claim the child tax credit, your child must be a “qualifying child."
+The Internal Revenue Service (IRS) defines a qualifying child as a person who meets the following conditions:

-- Is your son, daughter, adopted child, grandchild, stepchild or eligible foster child, your sibling, stepsibling or their descendant; and
+- Is your son, daughter, adopted child, grandchild, stepchild or eligible foster child, your sibling, step-sibling, or their descendant

 How Does Child Support Affect the Child Tax Credit?

 Child support payments are not taxable income to the person in receipt.
 They also are not tax-deductible to the person paying them.
 However, child support does affect the child tax credit.
 Can the paying parent claim the credit?

 If a child's parents are not married, only the parent using the dependency tax exemption can claim the credit.
 However, see IRS.gov as the government allows the non-custodial parent to claim the child as a dependent if the special rule for a child of divorced or separated parents applies.

 The parent with primary custody (usually the parent who receives child support) may use IRS Form 8332 to release the exemption to the other parent.
 In that circumstance, the parent paying child support would qualify for the dependency exemption and, therefore, the child tax credit.
 The non-custodial parent needs to attach a copy of the release to their tax return.